jahunter767/Single-GPU-Passthrough/README.md

     hardware that require extra drivers to facilitate rebinding them to the host OS after stopping the VM

- - Updating your BIOS may change the PCI IDS for each device causing the VM to fail to start.
+ - Updating your BIOS may change the domain ids for each device causing the VM to fail to start.
 Updating the BIOS may also break passthrough support if the BIOS is buggy so it is recommended that you refrain from updating your BIOS unless absolutely necessary

- - Most scripts simply unload the kernel modules for the PCI device (eg. a GPU) when unbinding it, however for those with multiple identical PCI devices (eg. two GTX 1050's) or devices that use the same kernel module (eg. two different Nvidia GPU's) in their system interested in dynamically passing through one of them at a time you'll need to modify the scripts to identify the specific device you'll pass through (this is particularly challenging if they are identical type since some of the id's will be identical), then unbind it from the module without completely unloading the module.
+ - Most scripts simply unload the kernel modules for the PCI device (eg. a GPU) when unbinding it, however for those with multiple devices that use the same kernel module (eg. two Nvidia GPU's) in their system interested in dynamically passing through one of them at a time you'll need to modify the scripts to unbind the device from the module without completely unloading the module.